-Huawei ban puts South Korea in a familiar place - caught between the U.S. and China | MarketScreener
+Huawei ban puts South Korea in a familiar place: caught between the U.S. and China | MarketScreener

 "We feel as if we are left alone to fight to survive, not being able to get any government support when the Chinese government is all out there to advance their high-tech industries," an official at a major South Korean display maker said, asking for anonymity due to the sensitivity of the matter.

 "Our government was in disarray without any pre-emptive plans in the THAAD situation, while our companies kept bleeding in China," said the chief executive of a South Korean firm that supplies parts for Huawei smartphones, who also declined to be named.
 "This time around, I hope our government can provide a clear vision and protect our companies."

 (Reporting by Ju-min Park and Heekyong Yang; Additional reporting by Hyunjoo Jin; Editing by Jack Kim, Jonathan Weber and Edwina Gibbs)